Rancilio Silvia Espresso Machine Review

 Brewing espresso happens at 200F/93C degrees, while milk steaming needs the boiler to be around 266F/130C.
 Silvia’s boiler is a large one, and as such, it takes a while to cool down, or heat up.

 This means waiting between the two operations, which means your steamed milk gets cold, or the other way around, your espresso shot get cold.
-No matter what, you will be having half of your cappuccino ingredients cold.
+No matter what, you will be having half of your ingredients cold.

 People have found a way around this issue, by employing temperature surfing.
 Sounds interesting, but it’s really not that fun when you have to do it daily, and it does add up to the wear and tear of the machine.
 Just to make myself clear, this is not a problem of Silvia’s only.
 This is a problem with all single boiler espresso machines.